DFin/ViT/README.md

 This experiment will test out an encoder-decoder architecture with cross-attention like in the original Transformer paper.
 Each layer with the decoder blocks will have a block of self-attention and a block of cross-attention.
 The cross-attention block will be each have its own encoder block with self-attention that will be fed the original image.
+This is based on mini-ViT_augment and uses the same data augmention strategy.

-This is based on mini-ViT_augment and uses the same data augmention strategy
+With accuracy: 99.3% it didn't reach any improvement over self attention.